Rulsky/cra-firebase/README.md

 `npm run build`
 `$(npm bin)/firebase deploy`
 `$(npm bin)/firebase serve --only functions,hosting`

+or if you used default init params you will have npm script command `build` and `fbs:start` - issue it and you good to go.

 Please keep in mind that firebase hosting will serve static files from your build directory, so upon client hydration you'll finish with old version of your app.